-We present the surface residence time distributions for $Model\,1$, $Model\,2$, and $Model\,3$ in Figs.~\ref{fig:fig8}(a)-(c), respectively.
-For $Model\,1$ (Fig.~\ref{fig:fig8}(a)), decreasing the Debye length results in a slight narrowing of the distribution because the range of inclination angles that capture bacteria on the surface is smaller at $\kappa^{-1}=2$~\si{nm} than at larger $\kappa^{-1}$~\cite{Liu2025D}, resulting in shorter surface residence times. $Model\,2$ (Fig.~\ref{fig:fig8}(b)), which incorporates submatrices $A_{b}$ and $C_{b}$, exhibits enhanced hydrodynamic resistance at smaller separation distances, leading to a reduced vertical translational velocity of bacteria (Fig.~\ref{fig:fig3}).
-Consequently, the surface residence time distribution at $\kappa^{-1}=2$~\si{nm} is narrower than those for $\kappa^{-1}=4$~\si{nm} and $\kappa^{-1}=6$~\si{nm}. $Model\,3$ (Fig.~\ref{fig:fig8}(c)), incorporating complete near-field HIs, demonstrates that decreasing the stable height results in longer surface residence times.
-The main distinction between $Model\,3$ (Fig.~\ref{fig:fig8}(c)) and $Model\,2$ (Fig.~\ref{fig:fig8}(b)) is the presence of $B_{b}$ in the resistance matrix. $B_{b}$ represents the coupling between translational velocity and torque, which drives the bacteria to orient toward the surface, and thus increases the surface residence time significantly.
+In $Model\,1$ (Fig.~\ref{fig:fig8}(a)), an increase in Debye length leads to a slight broadening of the surface residence time distribution~\cite{Liu2025D}. $Model\,2$ (Fig.~\ref{fig:fig8}(b)), which incorporates submatrices $A_{b}$ and $C_{b}$, exhibits enhanced hydrodynamic resistance at smaller separation distances.
+This reduction in distance leads to a decrease in the vertical translational velocity of the cell body (Fig.~\ref{fig:fig3}).
+As a result, the surface residence time distribution at $\kappa^{-1}=2$~\si{nm} is observed to be broader than that for $\kappa^{-1}=4$~\si{nm} and $\kappa^{-1}=6$~\si{nm}.
+Incorporating complete near-field HIs, $Model\,3$ (Fig.~\ref{fig:fig8}(c)) shows that decreasing the Debye length results in broader surface residence time distributions.
+The main distinction between $Model\,3$ (Fig.~\ref{fig:fig8}(c)) and $Model\,2$ (Fig.~\ref{fig:fig8}(b)) is the presence of matrix term $B_{b}$.
+This term represents the coupling between translational velocity and torque, which drives bacteria to orient toward the surface, thereby significantly prolonging their surface residence times.

-We perform numerical simulations involving $10^{4}$ individual bacteria for each model and each Debye length.
-The mean residence times for each model are illustrated in Fig.~\ref{fig:fig8}(d), which intuitively compares the mean residence times across the three models by showing their respective values.
-It can be observed that the submatrices $A_{b}$ and $C_{b}$ of the resistance matrix cause a slight increase in the mean residence time.
-In contrast, the submatrix $B_{b}$ significantly increases the residence time, with this effect becoming more pronounced at smaller stable heights where these interactions are amplified.
-When calculating the mean residence time using $Model\,1$, a reduction in Debye length results in an increase in the stable inclination angle, which in turn narrows the range of inclination angles of capturing bacteria on the surface~\cite{Liu2025D}.
+For each model and Debye length, numerical simulations are performed using $10^{4}$ individual bacteria to qualitatively determine the average residence time.
+The mean residence times for each model are illustrated in Fig.~\ref{fig:fig8}(d), allowing an intuitive comparison of their values across the three models.
+It can be observed that the submatrices $A_{b}$ and $C_{b}$ of the resistance matrix cause an increase in the mean residence time.
+Similarly, the submatrix $B_{b}$ significantly increases the residence time, an effect that becomes more pronounced at smaller stable heights due to the amplification of these specific interactions.
+When calculating the mean residence time using $Model\,1$, a reduced Debye length results in a slight decrease in the mean residence time of bacteria on the surface.

-\section{Summary and conclusions}
+\section{Summary And Conclusions}